A Chef’s Journey: Mariya Moore-Russell’s Path to Culinary Freedom

 A 2023 Harvard Business Review study found that 61% of Black women self-fund their startups.
 Chef Russell is open to partnering with investors who will embrace her new approach to the industry, keeping in mind her desire to remain in the Midwest close to family and the legacy she’s built.

 In the meantime, she is the happiest she’s ever been.
 She can be found relaxing with a dirty Beefeater martini, listening to Beyoncé’s “Desert Eagle,” working on new dishes, and enjoying her success.
-Chef Russell has a résumé that will be etched in the history books, with more experiences to add—once a Michelin Star chef, always a Michelin Star chef.
+Chef Russell has a résumé that will be etched in the history books, with more experiences to add—once a MICHELIN Star chef, always a MICHELIN Star chef.

 Contribute to Connie’s Underground: https://www.gofundme.com/f/connies-underground-supper-club